-The GP should be able to tell you what's causing your hair loss by looking at your hair.
+The GP may be able to tell you what's causing your hair loss by looking at your hair.

 Tell them if your hair loss is affecting your wellbeing, and ask what treatments are available.

-See a GP to get a clear idea about what's causing your hair loss before thinking about going to a commercial hair clinic.
+See a GP to get an idea about what's causing your hair loss before thinking about going to a commercial hair clinic.

 Treatment for hair loss